 Advanced Data Editor Logic

-Making templates that utilize the power of Glide’s Data editor is another way to make your apps unique and desirable.
-For example – you could create custom calculators, inventory management or location and tracking apps - all of which would use features of the Data Editor that new users may not easily build themselves.
+With Glide you can create real estate apps, inventory management software, and even location and tracking tools — all of which would use features of the Data Editor that new users may not easily build themselves.

 Specific Target User

-When you submit your template, you need to provide a video demo.
-The clearer you explain your app here, the better your customer will understand your app and know if it’s right for them.
+When you submit your app template, you need to provide a video demo, hosted on YouTube.
+The more clearly you explain your app here, the better your customer will understand your app and know if it’s right for them.

 If a customer watches this video and still can’t work out what your app does or how they could use it — they probably won’t buy it.
 But if you explain your app well and show off its main features, customers are more likely to buy it if it’s right for them.

-A good demo video is well structured, so it probably makes sense to write something down first before recording it.
+A good demo video should have well-structured tutorial-like elements, so it probably makes sense to write something down first before recording it.
 This could be a full script — or just an outline.

-You can use screencast software like Loom, Screenflow or Camtasia – but there are many others.
-If possible.
+You can use screencast software like Loom, Screenflow or Camtasia, but there are many others.
 If you're doing a voiceover, make sure to use a good microphone.
 Bad microphone quality impacts your video.

 There are a number of things that will prevent your app from being accepted to the store.
 To avoid this, make sure your app meets the following guidelines.

-Whilst Glide Apps can utilize the power of Google Sheets functions, all computation needs to be done in Glide’s data editor.
+While Glide can utilize the power of Google Sheets functions, all computation needs to be done in Glide’s data editor.
 That means no formulas or scripts in the sheet.
 This helps with performance and understanding for new users.

 Make sure the images you use in your app are royalty-free.
 Apps that use copyrighted images will be refused.